oar-team/oar-scheduler-redox/oar-scheduler-db/README.md

 ### Notes about dynamic database schema

 The original OAR3 database schema is dynamic, meaning that tables and columns can be added or removed at any time.
 Only the `resources` table is concerned by this.
-Indeed, sysadmins can define custom rows in the `resources` table act as hierarchy identifiers.
+Indeed, sysadmins can define custom rows in the `resources` table to act as hierarchy identifiers.
 For example, if the sysadmin wants to define a hierarchy `switch/node/cpu/core`, they can add the columns `switch`, `node`, `cpu` and `core` to the
 `resources` table, set the configuration value `HIERARCHY_LABELS=resource_id,network_address,core,cpu,host,mem`, and then make requests using these hierarchy levels.